LabyMod/labymod4-api-wiki/docs/pages/server/packets.md

 `super.write`, as this will throw an exception upon writing the packet.

 ???+ danger "Important"
     Always keep in mind that the order of writing and reading the values of the Packet must be the same, also the types must match.
 You can't write a variable integer and read a normal integer.
-If you are unsure what to do (or if what you've done is correct), don't hesitate to ask on [our Discord Server for Developers](https://labymod.net/dc/dev).
+If you are unsure what to do (or whether what you've done is correct), don't hesitate to ask on [our Discord Server for Developers](https://labymod.net/dc/dev).

 ```java
 @Override